• Skip to primary navigation

 • Remove the pie dough from the fridge.
 If the dough is too cold, allow it to come to room temperature for 30 minutes.

-• On a floured surface, use a rolling pin to roll out one half of the pastry into a thin circle.
-It should be about 5 mm (¼ inch) thick.
-Transfer the pastry to your pie dish and press it against the base and sides to form a crust.
+• On a floured surface, use a rolling pin to roll out half of the pastry into a thin circle.
+It should be about 5 mm (1/4 inch) thick.
+Transfer the pastry to your pie plate and press it against the base and sides to form a crust.

 • Trim off the excess pastry and prick the bottom with a fork.
 Set aside.